bobbingwide/oik-weight-zone-shipping/readme.txt

 == Changelog ==
+= 0.1.2 =
+* Changed: Handling fee can now be a percentage of cart total [github bobbingwide oik-weight-zone-shipping issues 21]
+* Tested: With WordPress 4.8.1
+* Tested: With WooCommerce 2.6, 3.0 and 3.1

 = 0.1.1 =
 * Fixed: Shipping Rates table incorrectly re-displayed in WooCommerce 2.6 non-modal dialog [github bobbingwide oik-weight-zone-shipping issues 20]